rohitha-git/groundtruth.mini/README.md

 If an ad campaign underperforms, the client may not know for days.
 Manual reporting delays actionable insights, leading to wasted budget and lost opportunities.

 **Our Solution:**
 AdInsight AI automatically ingests raw advertising datasets, calculates KPIs, detects anomalies using machine learning, and generates AI-powered recommendations in a PDF report.
-Users simply upload a CSV, and actionable insights are delivered within seconds.
+Users simply upload a CSV, and actionable insights are delivered within seconds — **no API limits required**.

 ---